jeremybytes/copilot-triangle-testing/README.md

     }
 ```

-The generated comments says that it is checking for potential overflow in addition; however, the conditions do not reflect that.
+The generated comment says that it is checking for potential overflow in addition; however, the conditions do not reflect that.
 Instead, they use MaxValue with subtraction.
 This is just weird.
-This code would never detect an overflow.
+This code would not detect an overflow.

 3. Tests for Overflow Check
 Even stranger than the code that checks for overflow are the test cases for that code: